woodstone121/DeepCore/_posts/2017-04-27-Scaling_Object_Detection.md

 # The Edge Problem

 The tiling strategy seems like the way to go for scaling [Remote Sensing][remote_sensing] applications, but it doesn't work for object detection.
 The problem is that if an object spans multiple tiles, the detector will never get a chance to look at a whole object, so the object will not be detected.
 This issue can be somewhat mitigated by dividing images into large subset, but the problem still remains.
-The sliding window has to run over the whole image in order to guarantee not to miss anything.
+The sliding window must run over the entire image, or risk missing objects.

 <table>
     <tr style="border: none; background-color: transparent;">